BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 a structure which matches those registers' layout.
 This structure will be allocated somewhere in the process memory, but certainly not in the same address as in the real HW.
-Therefore any access to the real registers must be, in someway, corrected to access this structure instead.
+Therefore any access to the real registers must be, in some way, corrected to access this structure instead.
-In Zephyr's nrf5*_bsim case, this is achieved by providing a version of the macros which, in real HW point to the peripherals base addresses, which points to these structures.
+In Zephyr's nrf*bsim case, this is achieved by providing a version of the nRF HAL MDK macros which, in real HW point to the peripherals base addresses, which points to these structures.

 Writing to this structure in itself will only cause that memory location to be changed.
 For many registers this is perfectly fine, as that is just the same that happens in the real HW (a register is changed, which later may be read by the actual HW).<br>
-But for some registers, accesing them (writing and/or reading them) causes some sideeffect, that is, something else to happen in the HW.
+But for some registers, accessing them (writing and/or reading them) causes some side-effect, that is, something else to happen in the HW.
-For example, in real HW, writting a `1` to `NRF_RNG->TASKS_START` will start the random number generation.
+For example, in real HW, writing a `1` to `NRF_RNG->TASKS_START` will start the random number generation.

-For these type of registers with sideeffects, the HW models must be triggered, this is achieved by calling `nhw_<periperal>_regw_sideeffects_<register name>()` after the write itself.
+For these type of registers with side-effects, the HW models must be triggered, this is achieved by calling `nhw_<periperal>_regw_sideeffects_<register name>()` after the write itself.
-In Zephyr's nrf5*_bsim case, this is done in the replacement nRFx HAL function.
+In Zephyr's nrf*bsim case, this is done in the replacement nRFx HAL function.

 ### HW interrupts